 People spend most of their marketing effort driving visitors to their website.
 But getting people to your website is just the first step.
 Once they arrive, do they convert into quality inbound leads?
 If not, you most likely need to incorporate a strong website call to action so your visitors don’t leave without establishing some type of connection with your company.

 There are several website design mistakes that small businesses make.
 But a critical mistake is not having a call to action that guides the visitor through the inbound marketing funnel.
-In fact, 70% of small business websites have no call to action and many more make blunders that cost them a conversion.
-Without a highly visible, relevant call to action to help your website visitor know what to do next, all that traffic you drive from your inbound marketing efforts is wasted.
+In fact, many small business websites still have no call to action.
+Without a highly visible, relevant call to action, your website visitor won’t know what to do next.
+You risk wasting all that traffic you drive from your inbound marketing efforts.

 What is a website call to action?